keepthrifty/keepthrifty.github.io/_posts/2017-02-13-how-much-is-your-stuff-costing-you.md

 Totaling these, we end up with a savings from downsizing of $5,000 a year.
 The flip side of that is paying about $5,000 a year to store all that stuff instead of downsizing!

-{% capture tweet-text %}You could be paying $50,000 every decade to store stuff you don't even use{% endcapture %}{% include tweet-link.html %}.
+{% include tweet-link.html tweet-text="You could be paying $50,000 every decade to store stuff you don't even use" %}

 _So, between the $60,000-$84,000 value of your unused stuff and the $50,000 a decade storage cost, maybe you're ready to declutter?_